caiannello/PugVDP/README.md

 <img src="https://github.com/caiannello/PugVDP/blob/main/media/lorem.png?raw=true" width="640" height="480" />
 <img src="https://github.com/caiannello/PugVDP/blob/main/media/multicolor.png?raw=true" width="640" height="480" />

+### Importing new fonts

+`util/conv/` is the utility used to convert font images and palettes to C source for inclusion into the PugVDP sourcecode.
+Fonts can also be reprogrammed by the host CPU, as shown in the included assembly-language demo for Motorola MC6809-compatible CPU's.

 ### Semigraphics demos

 In the doc folder are images of the built-in fonts.
 (No actual docs are yet in there, though.)
 There's some animated gifs in the media folder demonstrating semigraphics, and the tool used to produce them from PNG files is in `util/glyph art`.
 Some example outputs are in `util/glyph_art/output` .